Table of Contents

 What is Photoperiodism?

-- Some plants need a specific amount of light exposure to flower.
+- Some plants require a specific duration of light exposure to initiate flowering.

 Types of Plants Based on Light Exposure: